Azerbaijan–Georgia relations: Energy

 Georgia, under Zviad Gamsakhurdia, signed a cooperation agreement with Azerbaijan regarding the economic, scientific, technical, and cultural spheres in December 1990.
 In February 1993, Georgia under Shevardnadze, concluded a far-reaching treaty of friendship, cooperation, and mutual relations with Azerbaijan, including a mutual security arrangement and assurances that Georgia would not reexport Azerbaijani oil or natural gas to Armenia.
 In 1993, Azerbaijan attempted to pressure Georgia into joining the blockade against Armenia during the first Nagorno-Karabakh War but to no avail.

-The two countries are connected by several important regional projects, including the "Baku-Supsa and "Baku-Tbilisi-Ceyhan” oil pipelines and "Baku-Tbilisi-Erzurum” gas line.
-The two nations are also working on the "Baku-Tbilisi-Kars” railway which would connect them to Europe.
+The two countries are connected by several important regional projects, including the Baku-Supsa and Baku-Tbilisi-Ceyhan oil pipelines, the "Baku-Tbilisi-Erzurum” gas line, and the Baku–Tbilisi–Kars railway.
 Azerbaijan is also one of the most significant trading partners of Georgia.

 Trade

 Georgian exports to Azerbaijan include cement, locomotives and other railway vehicles, mineral and chemical fertilizers, mineral waters, strong drinks, glass and glass wares, and pharmaceuticals, among other things.
 Azerbaijani exports to Georgia include oil and petroleum products, natural gas, plastic wares, waste foodstuff, furniture and building constructions.